A state-by-state breakdown of US coronavirus cases - Local News 8

 Minnesota: 1

-The state Department of Public Health said March 6 that Minnesota’s first case is an older adult resident of Ramsey County who recently traveled on a cruise ship with a known coronavirus case.
-He’s in isolation at home.
+An older adult resident of Ramsey County who recently traveled on a cruise ship with a known coronavirus case was in isolation at home, the state Department of Public Health said March 6.

 Nebraska: 1

-A March 6 news release from Gov. Pete Ricketts said the patient is a woman in her 30s from Douglas County who returned from England at the end of February.
+The patient is a woman in her 30s from Douglas County who returned from England at the end of February, Gov. Pete Ricketts said in a March 6 news release.
 She started experiencing symptoms and was hospitalized at Methodist Hospital on March 5.
 A coronavirus test came back positive March 6.
-She was being transferred to the Biocontainment Unit at the University of Nebraska Medical Center.
+She was to be transferred to the Biocontainment Unit at the University of Nebraska Medical Center.

 New Jersey: 4

-The governor’s office said March 6 that a male in his 50s has been hospitalized at Englewood Hospital and Medical Center in Bergen County since March 5.
+A man in his 50s has been hospitalized at Englewood Hospital and Medical Center in Bergen County since March 5, the governor’s office said March 6.

-There are 44 confirmed cases of coronavirus across New York state, Gov. Andrew Cuomo said March 6.
-Ages of the patients range from 7 to 82.
+The number of confirmed cases continues to grow, with most of them in Westchester County, Gov. Andrew Cuomo said March 7.
+New York City was home to 11 cases and 70 in Westchester.

+Health officials in Westchester County previously ordered a synagogue in New Rochelle to halt services over fears a man who tested positive for the virus may have exposed others.

-Thirty-four cases are in Westchester County.
-Some of the cases were connected to an attorney from Westchester County, Cuomo said, including the attorney, his wife, son, daughter and neighbor.
+Some Westchester County cases were connected to an attorney there, Cuomo said, including the attorney, his wife, son, daughter and neighbor.

 North Carolina: 2